AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - `target` — optional, standard or extended CSS selector, can be missed for checking *any* element
 - `pseudo-element` — optional, valid standard pseudo-element, e.g. `before`, `after`, `first-line`, etc.
 - `property` — required, a name of CSS property to check the element for
 - `pattern` —  required, a value pattern that is using the same simple wildcard matching as in the basic url filtering rules OR a regular expression.
-For this type of matching, AdGuard always does matching in a case insensitive manner.
+For this type of matching, AdGuard always does matching in a case-insensitive manner.
 In the case of a regular expression, the pattern looks like `/regexp/`.

 > **Special characters escaping and unescaping**
 >